rufuspollock/rufuspollock.com/content/post/getting-things-done/index.md

 tags: ["books", "principles"]
 ---

 9/10.
 Decades of learning distilled in one simple, complete package.
-I also appreciate the Zen / Landmarkian underpinnings.
+I also appreciate the Zen / Landmark-ian aspects.

 There is one caveat, common to all productivity / personal development techniques, namely: the devil will be in the implementation, i.e. the self-discipline and practice to apply the techniques.
 No matter how great the ideas and processes are it is putting them into practice which is often the hardest part -- ["ideas are cheap, implementation is costly"][impl].